-3.3.1 The provision of wholesale products over the same network

-Network operators offer a range of wholesale products, varying namely between the type and level of access to that network infrastructure.
-For this reason MVNOs are not defined into one grouping but have already been described to fall within one of three broad categories.
+3.3.1 The provision of wholesale products over the same network into one grouping but have already been described to fall within one of three broad categories.
 From the MVNO definitions given above, it is clear that the type and level of access received at the wholesale level may vary from one MVNO to another.
 Consequently, different business models may exist in accordance to the type of market entry strategy being pursued by the MVNO.